March 6, 2020

 As viewers soon learn, Jamie’s nostalgic memories of Hope Gap are what he’ll have to cling to when he thinks of happier times in his parents’ marriage.
 And who are his parents?
 Jamie’s mother Grace Axton (played by Annette Benning) is retired, and Jamie’s father Edward Axton (played by Bill Nighy) is a history teacher at a local high school.
 Grace and Edward still live in their family home (a cozy Tudor house) in Seaford.
 Jamie, who’s in his mid-to-late-20s, is their only child, and he lives alone in a small London apartment.

 Grace and Edward’s home might look comfortable, but the emotional atmosphere is filled with turmoil.
 The couple will soon be celebrating their 29th wedding anniversary, and Grace is annoyed that Edward doesn’t really seem to care.
 She nitpicks over little things—Edward’s hobby of updating Wikipedia articles, how he gets a cup of tea—and the more she nags and prods, the more he seems to shut down emotionally.
-She’s also angry that Edwards doesn’t want to give any input for any plans she might have to celebrate their anniversary.
+She’s also angry that Edward doesn’t want to give any input for any plans she might have to celebrate their anniversary.

 It’s obvious that Grace wants Edward’s romantic attention, and she’s practically begging him to say all the right things to her.
 But Edward seems to be paralyzed with not knowing if he can say the right thing, because Grace criticizes so much of what he does.
-Grace’s constant berating makes him thing that he can never do anything right with her.
+Grace’s constant berating makes him think that he can never do anything right with her.
 As irritated as Grace seems to be with Edward, she speaks lovingly of Jamie.
 She tells Edward how much she misses Jamie and how she wishes he would visit more.

 It isn’t long before Jamie comes to visit from London.
 Grace immediately starts in on Jamie about his love life.
 He’s single and dating, but not in a serious relationship.
 Grace says she wants him to settle down and get married, and she worries about him living alone.
 Jamie tells her that he’s comfortable living by himself, and he doesn’t seem to be in a rush to get married and have kids.